 The Company has a proactive approach of promoting from within, where possible, to engender an inspiring culture within the business which affords employees’ long-term career opportunities.

 The Company’s approach to all projects is to deliver an exceptionally high quality, value for money service taking into account longevity of deployment, return on investment for the client and independently recommending the best available products, systems and design to achieve this.
-This has been recognised in a large number of awards won by the Company over recent years.
+This has been recognised in a large number of awards won by the Company over recent years including another award in 2021.

 4. Embed effective risk management, considering both opportunities and threats, throughout the organisation

-MediaZest’s strategy regarding management of risk is laid out on pages 3 and 4 of the Report and Consolidated Financial Statements for the Year Ended 31 March 2018, and in the notes to those accounts.
+MediaZest’s strategy regarding management of risk is laid out on page 7 of the Report and Consolidated Financial Statements for the Period Ended 30 September 2022, and in the notes to those accounts.

 Financial risk is monitored on a weekly basis by all Directors, including those of the subsidiary company, and the Group Financial Controller.